 Dates and Location

-Klagenfurt Christmas Market dates: Likely dates: 18th November to 24th December 2023.
+Klagenfurt Christmas Market dates: 18th November to 24th December 2024 (unconfirmed).

 Location: Neuer Platz, Klagenfurt.